tyronewilson/protractor-rails/README.md

 This gem helps you seamlessly setup, run and maintain a angularjs e2e test suite using protractor in a rails application.

+## Dependencies

+Make sure you have Nodejs installed and that you do not need to use `sudo` to install npm packages

 ## Installation

 Add this line to your application's Gemfile: